siratee377/Weather-Forecast-App/README.md

 # Weather-Forecast-App
 ==================

-This is weather query app that can input city name and show weather detail of that city.
+This is weather query application that you can input city name and it will show weather and temperature of that city.
-Support mobile phone and tablet
+This App support mobile phone and tablet

 ## Screenshots
 ***Mobile Phone***